Associate Professor, History & Ethnic Studies

-Dr. Gilbert Estrada is a native of Southern California.
-He attended LBCC and later earned a BA and MA degree from CSU Long Beach.
-In 2011, he earned his Ph.D. in history from the University of Southern California.
-An urban historian, Dr. Estrada has spent fifteen years researching the evolution of cities from Mesoamerican civic centers to contemporary global metropolises.
-He has many areas of specialization, including Race, Ethnicity, transportation, Urban Planning, American food production, and environmental health.
+Dr. Estrada is an Associate Professor of History.
+He attended LBCC and later earned a BA and MA from CSU Long Beach.
+In 2011, he earned his Ph.D. in History from the University of Southern California.
+An urban historian, Dr. Estrada has spent twenty years researching the evolution of cities from Mesoamerican civic centers to contemporary global metropolises.
 He has published over a hundred articles on multiple platforms and gives frequent talks to academic and civic audiences.
-In 2011, he completed his dissertation, An Evil System?
-Planning for Environmental Health in America’s Mobile and Most Polluted Metropolis, 1959 to the Present.